cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 	* Return 500 from filter
 * Rigorous checking on builders (most notably fuzzy date?) (required fields in Work?)
 * Specify either uri or (path && host) Check received data for details
+* Check that the user is who he says he is:
+	* NetID from CUWebLogin must match NetID from original call
+		* If no original call, skip that
+		*
 * testWebapp
 	* Improve flow of the testWebapp.
 		* Any client-based function will present the available tokens along with the function choice, and